rubiot/mkltraceconf/README.md

 Tool that receives a binary file (with debug symbols) and lists all source files that were used to generate it.

     ./listsources.pl <binary-file>

+# mockheader
+Tool that receives a C header file and create fff.h mocks for all functions.

+    ./mockheader.pl [options] <header-file>

+    Options:
+      --out-file=<filename> Output file.
+Omit to print to stdout -o <filename>
+     --mock-suffix=<suffix> Preferred suffix to add to mocked functions -s <suffix>